Featured in...

 Learn exactly what happens if you ignore a Brent PCN below!

-Can you appeal a Brent parking ticket?
+Can you challenge a ticket?

 You’re allowed to challenge a Penalty Charge Notice from Brent Council as long as your appeal is made within 28 days.